 Before coming to the Bar, Marianne worked for an MP in the House of Commons and for Hanover Communications, a PR firm with expertise in public affairs consultancy.

 Marianne is developing a strong and diverse practice in Employment and Discrimination Law.
-She has considerable experience representing clients in Employment Tribunals, including multiple-day hearings, in unfair dismissal, discrimination, harassment, victimisation, whistleblowing, redundancy, holiday pay, equal pay, and TUPE claims, in which she is frequently against more senior counsel.
+She has considerable experience representing clients in Employment Tribunals, including preliminary and multiple-day hearings, in unfair dismissal, discrimination, harassment, victimisation, whistleblowing, redundancy, holiday pay, equal pay, and TUPE claims, in which she is frequently against more senior counsel.
 She also has extensive experience of representing clients in the EAT in unfair dismissal and discrimination appeals, in which she has appeared unled against a leading silk.